🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 HomeBlog › Are Prediction Markets Gambling?
 Legal & Academic Perspective 2026

 Are Prediction Markets Gambling?
-The Legal & Academic Debate
+Legal & Academic Perspective 2026

 The Skill vs Chance Distinction